What is nodular prurigo?

 What is the cause of nodular prurigo?

 The cause of nodular prurigo is unknown.
 It is uncertain whether scratching leads to the lumps, or if the lumps appear before they are scratched.
-The reason for the lumps, the inflammation and the increased activity and size of nerves in the skin is unknown.
+The reason for the lumps, the inflammation and the increased activity and size of nerves in the skin is under investigation but remains unknown.

 Up to 80% of patients have a personal or family history of atopic dermatitis, asthma or hay fever (compared to about 25% of the normal population).